Nest Learning 2nd Generation vs. Nest Learning 3rd Generation

 Nest 3rd Generation – Smart Learning Thermostat

 This is the crème of the Nest Learning series and comes in 3 ring colors; copper, white and stainless steel.
 It packs most of the standard features you get in the 1st Generation and 2nd Generation models.
-However, there are a few upgrades and tweaks that make it the ultimate Smart thermostat that should top the wish list of any homeowner who wants to save on energy costs.
+However, Nest Gen 2 vs Gen 3 comparison will show that there are a few upgrades and tweaks that make it the ultimate Smart thermostat that should top the wish list of any homeowner who wants to save on energy costs.

 This masterpiece packs a slimmer design and a larger, clearer display with better resolution.
 Unfortunately, it still isn’t touch-enabled but you can trust it for accurate readings thanks to the additional temperature sensors.
 There are 10 temperature settings compared to 3 in the previous model.